freebasic/fbfrog/readme.txt

       compilable for all targets.
     * What target-specifics do we really have to handle?
 It's usually just that headers #include certain target-specific headers or different declarations.

-- Enums must be emitted as Long for 64bit compat:
+    * Enums must be emitted as Long for 64bit compat:
       a) On all enum bodies, do "enum Foo as long : ... : end enum" (must be added to FB first)
       b) Do "type Foo as long" and make enum body anonymous (enums consts aren't type checked anyways)
-  c) Do "const EnumConst1 as long" for every enum const; don't emit the enum type at all,
-     do "long" in place of every "enum Foo" type.
+      c) Do "const EnumConst1 as long" for every enum const; don't emit the enum type at all, do "long" in place of every "enum Foo" type.

 - Long Double and other built-in types that FB doesn't have:
     a) just omit, except fields in a struct that is needed
     b) replace with byte array, other dtypes, or custom struct

-- #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
-- #include stdio.h -> #include crt/stdio.bi, for some known default headers
-  (or perhaps let presets do this)

-- Emit list of renamed symbols at top of header

-- ## merging missing support for lots of tokens, e.g. 1##. or .##0 or -##> or =##=
-- macro params named after keywords?
-- Support initializers for variables too, not just parameters
-- parentheses around macro params should be preserved (can use a flag on the AST node)
 - Are forward declarations/references handled correctly?
 Consider merging the {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!
-- Support bitfields?
+- Bitfields
-- Support nested named structs
+- Nested named structs
+- Proc/array typedefs should be solved out automatically where possible, and removed otherwise. (e.g. if the proc typedef is always used in a pointer context, then include the pointer in the typedef)
+- Array initializers can be emitted as struct initializers: static int a[10] = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };
+- char array/string initializer would need special handling: static char s[10] = "hello";

+- CPP/#define handling:
+    * ## merging missing support for lots of tokens, e.g. 1##. or .##0 or -##> or =##=
+    * macro params named after keywords?
+    * parentheses around macro params should be preserved (can use a flag on the AST node)

 - Const folding etc. has issues with 32bit/64bit, using Longint internally, so e.g. ~(0xFFFFFFFF) comes out as &hFFFFFFFF00000000 instead of &h0.
 Need to respect C number literal dtypes & sizes.
 - Don't crash on (INT_MIN / -1) or (INT_MIN % -1)
 - Const folding probably also doesn't handle unsigned relational BOPs properly since it only does signed ones internally

-- Proc/array typedefs should be solved out automatically where possible, and removed otherwise. (e.g. if the proc typedef is always used in a pointer context, then include the pointer in the typedef)
+- #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
+- #include stdio.h -> #include crt/stdio.bi, for some known default headers
+  (or perhaps let presets do this)
+- Emit list of renamed symbols at top of header
+- Add -booldefine to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding
 - Lexer doesn't show error code context
 - Better error reporting: Single error token location isn't enough - especially if it's EOF or part of the next construct, while the error is about the